'Anger can be a very healthy emotion'

 How is emotion defined within EFT?

 Most fundamentally emotion is a survival action tendency.
 My most fundamental need is my need for survival, so somehow emotion is appraising ‘is it safe for me?’
 Fear organises me to run away, anger organises me to thrust forward.
-It’s also my primary meaning system, my emotional brain reads patterns and gives me a global feeling, not conceptually or in my awareness.
+It’s also my primary meaning system, my emotional brain reads patterns and gives me a global feeling, not conceptually or in my awareness but through my body.
 So when I’m lecturing to a group, my emotional brain is reading whether they’re responsive or not responsive.
-I don’t think about it, but then I find myself feeling more calm or more tense as a function of my brain reading the environment.
-So emotion is ultimately a very rapid, automatic appraisal of situations in relation to my needs.
+I don’t think about it, but then I find myself feeling more calm or more tense in my body as a function of my brain reading the environment.
+So emotion is ultimately a very rapid action, an automatic appraisal of situations in relation to my needs.

 Are all emotions equal?

 Among people in general outpatient therapies, we discovered that the three most commonly experienced painful feelings were fear, shame and sadness.
 Interestingly, anger wasn’t in there.
 Many people would say anger is a core maladaptive emotion, but we often find that anger isn’t at the core of people’s suffering.
+The important thing in therapy is how to help change emotion.
+What is most novel about our approach is that we see that the best way to change emotion is with another emotion.
 Spinoza was the first person who stated that “the only way to change an emotion is with a stronger and opposing emotion”.
-We find that healthy anger, healthy sadness and compassion, are the three most helpful adaptive emotions that help transform other emotions.
-Anger, for example, changes anxiety.
+We find that healthy anger, healthy sadness and compassion, are the three most helpful adaptive emotions that help transform the painful emotions.
+Anger, for example, changes fear and anxiety.
 They’re opposite kind of states.
-So when you’re angry you’re not anxious, but this doesn’t mean destructive anger, blaming anger, rejecting anger – it’s this asserted, empowered anger where you have assertive backbone.Then there’s healthy sadness; the sadness of grief is different from the sadness of lonely abandonment.
+So when you’re angry you’re not anxious, but this doesn’t mean destructive anger, blaming anger, rejecting anger – it’s assertive, empowered anger where you have backbone.Then there’s healthy sadness; the sadness of grief is different from the sadness of lonely abandonment.
 The sadness of lonely abandonment may be the sense that ‘I feel all alone’.
 The sadness of grief is more like ‘I’m grieving for what I wished I had but understand that I will not have’.
 It’s about facing the loss.
 Provided people are non-defensively organised, grief evokes their own compassion toward themselves.
-Once the person allows themselves to see their own sadness, it affects them just as though they’re seeing someone else grieving.
+Once people allow themselves to see their own sadness, it affects them just as though they’re seeing someone else grieving.
 They feel compassion, caring, tenderness toward themselves.

 What role does ‘gut feeling’ play in EFT?